NOTICE!

 Sonic takes a u-turn along the exterior of a palace and over the wall to his right.
 Not much dialogue other than mild observations.

-Tails develops a crush on Shahra, which Sonic scolds him over; also, Sonic and Shahra share the same gratitude that she never has to see the ’90s.
+Tails develops a crush on Shahra, which Sonic scolds him over.
 The wall to Sonic’s right is flown over by Tails, as the only path to the left leads in the opposite direction.

 In his palace, a vase falls and shatters to reveal King Shahryar hiding inside, the role of whom is taken by Eggman.
 While Sonic believes this to be another one of his schemes, the king’s currently lacking security, as Erazor’s spirits have driven them off.
 He proceeds to get snatched up by a pterosaur ridden by Erazor.

-A joke is made about the king not being used to doing anything independently.
-He implies that he was ransacked for possessing a World Ring, but after the pterosaur—not ridden by Erazor here—carries him off, Sonic’s vacant sarcasm matches Gene Wilder’s in the Mike TV scene from Willy Wonka.
+The king implies that he was ransacked for possessing a World Ring, but after the pterosaur—not ridden by Erazor here—carries him off, Sonic’s vacant sarcasm matches Gene Wilder’s in the Mike TV scene from Willy Wonka.

 A couple of paragraphs later, Sonic saves a helpless Tails, or Ali Baba, from Erazor’s followers, the first instance of the games reversing his character growth from Sonic Adventure.

-The scene skips to the first boss clawing its way out from the sand, and Tails identifies it as a colossal sand scorpion after a shit-ton of radiation exposure (yes, that is a joke.)
+The scene skips to the first boss clawing its way out from the sand.
 In response to Sonic’s quips, Shahra begs for them both to be devoured.
 If it wasn’t already apparent, this follows more of a Prince of Darkness, Big Trouble in Little China, and Road to El Dorado formula, in which two male goofballs (Tails is obviously the wiser of the two) roam an ancient culture while the smarter female lead rolls her eyes at their cluelessness.

 Many paragraphs later (the rewrite only has one per stage), the Sand Scorpion reveals itself, only Sonic wastes time by making a literal pinky promise with Shahra to give her a mild confidence boost.